jonyblan/New-things/Languages/C++/small/README.md

-Project: File Encryption/Decryption Tool
+Project: Inventory management system

-Description: Develop a command-line tool using C++ that encrypts and decrypts text files.
-Utilize standard C++ libraries for file input/output and basic encryption algorithms.
+Description: Develop console-based program in C++ that simulates a simple inventory management system.
+The program will allow the user to add, remove, and display items in an inventory.